Posted on: June 22, 2023

-Of course it’s even better if you still post updates in real-time in response to a sudden change, an emerging trend/topic or favourable market condition.
-Having a back-bone of content to draw from, however, can save you valuable time and keep your social media page(s) fresh.
-The more organised of you can put this content into a calendar so you know what’s appearing then.
+Of course, it’s even better if you still post updates in real-time in response to a sudden change, an emerging trend/topic or favourable market condition.
+Having a backbone of content to draw from, however, can save you valuable time and keep your social media page(s) fresh.
+The more organised you can be to put this content into a calendar so you know what’s appearing then.

 Know what topics interest your audience

 Chances are you are using social media to get more customers.
 Chances are you have some idea…